neondatabase/website/content/docs/reference/cli-projects.md

     }
     ```

 - Create a project and connect to it with `psql`.
-The `psql` client must already be installed.

     ```bash
     neonctl project create --psql
     ```

 - Create a project, connect to it with `psql`, and load data from an `.sql` file.
-The `psql` client must already be installed.

     ```bash
     neonctl project create --psql -- -f dump.sql